Richard Branson's Virgin Galactic soars before crashing to earth in NYSE debut

 Virgin Galactic has yet to turn a profit and incurred net losses of $86.7 million in the first six months of 2019.

-Several other loss-making companies, including Uber Technologies Inc (UBER.N) and fitness start-up Peloton Interactive Inc PTON.O, have struggled since going public earlier this year.
+Several other loss-making companies, including Uber Technologies Inc (UBER.N) and fitness start-up Peloton Interactive Inc (PTON.O), have struggled since going public earlier this year.

 An IPO of shared office company WeWork was scrapped last month after investors raised concerns over its burgeoning losses and poor corporate governance.